xPlodeBoi/Marsal/README.md

 homebrew: `brew install maven`

 #### Building
 Run `mvn install` on the root directory.
 This will create two builds: a `.jar` of the bot's source & a `.jar` with all the dependencies shaded (all packaged into a single file).
-This is the file you want - `momo-x.x.x.jar`.
+This is the file you want - `marsal-x.x.x.jar`.
 On subsequent builds, if you do not run the command with the `clean` parameter, then all `.jar` will be the correct bot.

 **NOTE**: `mvn install` *does not* copy the resources folder to the `target/` directory.
 As a side effect, it *will not* overwrite pre-existing resources, so you are free to copy over `resources/` to `target/`.

 **NOTE 2**: If you decide to run `mvn clean install`, *all folders and files in* `target/` *will be deleted*.
 Just a forewarning before you lose all of your server's data

 #### Running
-Once you have built the jar, simply run `java -jar momo-x.x.x.jar` where `x.x.x` is the current version numbering.
+Once you have built the jar, simply run `java -jar marsal-x.x.x.jar` where `x.x.x` is the current version numbering.

 ### Creating a command
-Probably the #1 reason people will run their own bot, and probably the easiest thing to implement with Momo.
+Probably the #1 reason people will run their own bot, and probably the easiest thing to implement with Marsal.
 This example also shows how permissions are setup, so if you want to change the permission level of commands...
 You're in the right place.

 1. Create a new class file.
 Must be in the `io.ph.bot.commands` package.